wp-plugins/fancyflickr/readme.txt

 == Changelog ==

+= 0.2 =
+* RGBA drop shadows to work on any background.

 = 0.1 =
 * First version.
 Adds a fancyflickr gallery with the use of the `[fancyflickr]` shortcode.